HetRL: Efficient Reinforcement Learning for LLMs in Heterogeneous Environments: Cost Modeling

-Now we introduce other required notations.
+Now we introduce other required notation.
 Let $h_1^t,h_2^t,nl^t$ be the hidden size, the intermediate size, and number of layers of the LLM of the $t$-th task.
 Let $nl_j^t, \mathrm{TP}_j^t$ be number of layers and TP degree in $j$-th pipeline stage of the $t$-th task.
-Let $nl_j^t$ be number of layers in $j$-th pipeline stage of the $t$-th task.
 Let $\mathrm{seq}_\mathrm{in}$ and $\mathrm{seq}_\mathrm{out}$ denote the maximum sequence lengths of the input prompts and output responses.
 Let $mbs,nm$ denote micro-batch size and number of micro-batches.
 Please note that we have preprocessed $nm$ based on the number of responses generated per prompt, the data parallelism degree.
 Let $B_{\mathrm{BF16}}, B_{\mathrm{FP32}}$ be the data sizes of the BF16 and FP32 data types.
-Let $\mathrm{ring}(\cdot)$ denote a function that returns the set of all feasible ring graphs of given devices.
-For brevity, we have omitted the vocabulary and token embeddings in the computation, but they are included in our actual implementation.
+Let $\mathrm{ring}$ denote a function that returns the set of all feasible ring graphs of given devices.
+For brevity, we have omitted the vocabulary and token embeddings in the cost model, but they are included in our actual implementation.